google/differential-privacy/README.md

 ## Reach out

+We are always keen on learning about how you use this library and what use cases it helps you to solve.
+We have two communication channels:

+  * A [public discussion
+    group](https://groups.google.com/g/dp-open-source-users) where we will also
+    share our preliminary roadmap, updates, events, etc.

-We are always keen on hearing what use cases this library is helping you to solve.
-Please email us at dp-open-source@google.com about your use cases and what more we can do to help.
-Please refrain from sending us any personal identifiable information.
+  * A private email alias at dp-open-source@google.com where you can reach us directly about your use cases and what more we can do to help.

+Please refrain from sending any personal identifiable information.
 If you wish to delete a message you've previously sent, please contact us.